RahulRJB/Obsidian-RJB/My Vault/Notes/MCP.md

 - **The Server (The Tool):** You build an "MCP Server" once for your data source (e.g., a wrapper around your internal API).
 - **The Client (The Agent):** Any MCP-compliant Agent (like the Claude Desktop app or a LangChain Agent) can instantly "see," understand, and use that tool without you writing extra code.

-### Why it matters for you (The Data Scientist View)

-Think of MCP like **ODBC/JDBC** for databases.

-- **Without ODBC:** You’d need a specific, custom driver for every single database type you wanted to access.
-- **With ODBC:** You have a standard interface.
-If a database is ODBC-compliant, your analysis tool can read it.

-**MCP does the exact same thing, but for AI Tools.**

 ### The Reference Implementation (Python)

 Think of an MCP Server as a **FastAPI app** where the "endpoints" are designed for an LLM, not a web browser.